 Our Archaeology Funding Programme

-The Archaeology Funding Programme operates under section 45 of the Ancient Monuments and Archaeological Areas Act 1979 (to be replaced by future legislation in 2015).
-Its main purpose is to acquire better knowledge about the historic environment through archaeological investigation and research.
+The Archaeology Funding Programme operates under section 45 of the Ancient Monuments and Archaeological Areas Act 1979 (to be replaced by Historic Environment Scotland Act 2014 as of 1 October 2015).
+It's main purpose is to acquire better knowledge about the historic environment through archaeological investigation and research.

 What we fund